SobiaF/test-js-grad/README.md

-# Graduate JS exercise
+# JS exercise

-Hello hello, thanks for taking your time to complete this exercise.
+Instructions below - this was for a graduate scheme Js Test - at that time I had to publish my solution to a public GitHub repo and send a link to my recruitment agent.

 ## Setup